kelibst/kelibst/README.md

 <img width="55%" align="right" alt="My logo" src="https://raw.githubusercontent.com/kelibst/kelibst/main/keli.png" />

 <!-- - ⚡️ I have over 2 years of experience as a Front-End developer. -->
-- ⚡️ I’m currently working on React and Redux Applications;
+- ⚡️ I’m currently working on React and Redux Applications
-- ⚡️ I’m currently learning React Native and Flutter;
+- ⚡️ I’m currently learning React Native and Flutter
-- ⚡️ Ask me about anything, I am happy to help;
+- ⚡️ Ask me about anything, I am happy to help
-- ⚡️ Fun-Fact: I Love the Linux OS and I look forward to start contributing to it's open source projects soon;
+- ⚡️ Fun-Fact: I Love the Linux OS and I look forward to start contributing to its open source projects soon

 **Languages and Tools:**